San-0602/University-of-Michigan-Projects/README.md

 ## 🖋️ Reflection

 This course was where I learned the *art of logic*.
 Every `for` loop, every off-by-one error, and every working output felt like unlocking a new level.
-It’s not just where my code started — it’s where my mindset did.
+It’s not just where my code started, it’s where my mindset did.